Funding opportunity

 A small proportion of applications might be suitable for both this funding opportunity and existing responsive mode schemes via the Cross-Council Remit Agreement.
 You must determine which scheme to make your submission to.
 Duplicate applications are not permitted.

-The UKRI cross research council responsive mode scheme is highly competitive, with nearly 1,000 outline applications submitted in round 1.
-An increase in submissions in round 2 would exceed the assessment capacity of the Interdisciplinary Assessment College.
-To avoid this, and ensure that applications are assessed and administrated in a timely and effective manner, UKRI are introducing institutional caps for round 2.
-Organisations will be given a cap and are asked to prioritise their applications to submit within this allocation limit.
-The maximum number of outline applications that can be submitted per submitting lead organisation, including any round 1 outline resubmissions, and how this has been calculated is provided in the CRCRM round 2 -Guidance for applicants and research organisations document.
+The UKRI cross research council responsive mode scheme is highly competitive, with nearly 1,000 outline applications submitted in round one.
+An increase in submissions in round two would exceed the assessment capacity of the Interdisciplinary Assessment College.
+To avoid this, and ensure that applications are assessed and administrated in a timely and effective manner, we have introduced institutional caps for round two.
+Organisations have been given a cap and are asked to prioritise their applications to submit within this allocation limit.
+The maximum number of outline applications that can be submitted per submitting lead organisation, including any round one outline resubmissions, and how this has been calculated is provided in the CRCRM round two: guidance for applicants and research organisations document.

 Inclusive selection process statement and supporting data

-UKRI wishes to ensure organisations are employing good practices in identifying and prioritising applications to this scheme.
+We wish to ensure organisations are employing good practices in identifying and prioritising applications to this scheme.
 As part of the selection process for submissions, lead organisations must provide a statement describing the inclusive process they used to identify and select the applications for submission.
-Lead organisations must also provide anonymised information on the number of prospective applicants by sex and gender, ethnicity, disability and broad interdisciplinary groupings (see CRCRM round 2 – Guidance for applicants and research organisations for more details on how the scheme groups applications into ‘interface panels’).
+Lead organisations must also provide anonymised information on the number of prospective applicants by sex and gender, ethnicity, disability and broad interdisciplinary groupings (see the CRCRM round two: guidance for applicants and research organisations document for more details on how the scheme groups applications into ‘interface panels’).

 Information provided will not be used in the assessment or outcome of this funding opportunity.
-Applications submitted by lead organisations that have not submitted their UKRI CRCRM R2 Inclusive selection statement and diversity monitoring form will be rejected prior to panel assessment.
+Applications submitted by lead organisations that have not submitted their CRCRM R2: Inclusive selection process statement and diversity monitoring Excel template (XLXS, 218KB) will be rejected prior to panel assessment.

-Further details of this requirement by lead organisations, including why we are collecting this data and what to consider in the inclusive selection statement, are provided in the CRCRM round 2 – Guidance for applicants and research organisations document.
+Further details of this requirement by lead organisations, including why we are collecting this data and what to consider in the inclusive selection statement, are provided in the CRCRM round two: guidance for applicants and research organisations document.

 Resubmissions

-If your application was unsuccessful at the outline stage of round 1 of this scheme, you can resubmit to round 2 subject to the selection of your application by the lead organisation for submission within its institutional cap on the number of applications.
+If your application was unsuccessful at the outline stage of round one of this scheme, you can resubmit to round two subject to the selection of your application by the lead organisation for submission within its institutional cap on the number of applications.

 For this scheme the same resubmission rules apply for applications that have been previously submitted to research council responsive mode opportunities.
 If your application has been unsuccessful after peer review assessment at full stage, you cannot resubmit your application to this scheme.

-This means, if your application was invited through to the full stage of round 1 but was unsuccessful after panel assessment, you will not be eligible to resubmit the same application to round 2.
-This includes applications that met the quality threshold but were not awarded funding as part of the partial randomisation process.
+This means, if your application was invited through to the full stage of round one but was unsuccessful after panel assessment, you will not be eligible to resubmit the same application to round two unless you have been allowed to resubmit under the invited resubmission policy.
 To be considered as a new submission, the application should overall represent a substantially different package of work, such as a different research idea, with different aims and objectives.

 Duration